RayHightower/RayHightower.com/_posts/2015-11-27-orange-pi-mini-2-setup-for-mac-os-x.markdown

 ```

-Ten seconds later, the image will appear in the target directory.
+Ten seconds later, the image file will appear in the target directory.

 ### SCP: To Copy the Screenshots to Your Mac

 The following commands worked on a MacBook Pro running OS X Yosemite.
 Your mileage may vary.
 And the [sudo disclaimer](/sudo-disclaimer/) applies.

 ``` bash

 ~$ scp orangepi@192.168.11.137:~/2015-11-10-125641_1280x720_scrot.png ~/Desktop/orange1.png
 orangepi@192.168.11.137's password:
 2015-11-10-125641_1280x720_scrot.png                                           100%  230KB 230.0KB/s   00:00